-Data analysis was included frequency tabulation, association of variables based on Chisquare and risk ratio estimates with 95% Confidence Interval.
+Data analysis included frequency tabulation, the association of variables based on Chi-square, and risk ratio estimates with a 95% confidence interval.
 All quantitative variables were estimated using measures of central location (mean and median) and measures of dispersion (standard deviation).
-In normally distributed data, comparisons were made by t-test and Oneway ANOVA.
-Where data was not normally distributed, variables were compared using Wilcoxon Signed Ranks Test, Mann-Whitney U test and Kruskal Wallis test followed by LSD or Turkey post hoc test.
-All statistical tests were two-sided and the level of statistical significance was set at 5% (p value <0.05).
+In normally distributed data, comparisons were made by t-test and one-way analysis of variance.
+Where data was not normally distributed, variables were compared using the Wilcoxon signed ranks test, Mann-Whitney U test, and Kruskal Wallis test followed by least significant difference or Tukey's post hoc test.
+All statistical tests were two-sided, and the level of statistical significance was set at 5% (p<0.05).